senimanjs/seniman/docs/client.md

 # Client Object

-Although Seniman is a primarily server-side framework, accessing the client-side functionality is still a prime necessity.
+Although Seniman is a primarily server-side framework, accessing the browser functionality is still a prime concern.
 Seniman provides a `Client` object that represents the client-side functionality, accessible from the server-side.

 You can access the `Client` object from the `useClient` hook: